 Highlights & Basics

-- Biliary atresia is a serious disease requiring prompt early diagnosis preferably before age 6-8 weeks.
+- Biliary atresia is a serious disease requiring prompt early diagnosis to optimize treatment outcomes.
+Treatment should ideally occur before 30-45 days of life.

 - A fibro-obliterative obstruction of the extrahepatic biliary tree progressing to intrahepatic ducts, which can develop in utero or during the neonatal period.